Pensieve0216/wdps/README.md

 accessed from home, but this requires a SSH tunnelling via ssh.data.vu.nl.
 Unfortunately, I cannot help you with setting up SSH or other types of connections.

+## All the machines are occupied!

+The DAS-4 contains more than 60 machines.
+Since there are about 30 groups, it means that there should be at least two machines per group.
+However, it could be that some groups decide to use more machines, especially towards the end of the course.
+In case the cluster is overloaded, we will block groups to use more than 3 machines, but this process might take some time.
+My advice is to not start late with the assignment.
+No extension will be given if the cluster is overloaded.
+I also suggest that you move a part of your development on your laptops and use the DAS-4 only for testing the final prototype.

 ## Python3 misses some libraries